Updated: 1 day ago

 This is also why we do not give an injection to our patients who have finished their root canal and have returned for their crown.
 Although sometimes we do numb them but for other reasons!

-Besides those 3 scenarios from above, most dentists will give you some novocaine or lidocaine for the procedure approximately 99% of the time.
-The no numbing cases make up only about 1% of all of them.
+Besides those 3 scenarios from above, most dentists will give you anesthesia for a tooth filling approximately 99% of the time.
+The filling without numbing or filling without novocaine cases make up only about 1% of all of them.

 With the statistics like that, you will most likely feel sensitivity and maybe even some pain if you were not numb.
-I mean, do you really want to find out if you need the anesthesia after the fact?
-It is definitely safer to just get the dental numbing shot.
+I mean, do you really want to find out if you need the cavity filling anesthesia after the fact?
+It is definitely safer to just get the anesthesia for fillings.
 But, if you still insist on trying without it, we can always oblige you!

 But yes, most cavity fillings are not small, they're typically medium size or larger.
 The vast majority of them have already penetrated into the dentin so you are guaranteed to feel some kind of sensation while your dentist is removing the decay by drilling.